What Are the Best Scooters for Teens?

 A folding scooter with a smooth and fast ride.
 The handlebar extends so that it will grow with teenagers.
 Perfect for the school run.

 JD Bug Scooter

 Exceptionally good bang for your buck!
-JD Bug is a leading brand and the scooter is perfect for teens, particularly if it's used for short commutes to and from school.
-It offers a speedy ride while being very light to carry and fold down compactly too.
+JD Bug is a leading brand and the street scooter is perfect for smaller teens, particularly if it's used for short commutes to and from school.
+PU wheels offer a smooth ride while being very light to carry and fold down compactly too.